 Lab City CentraleSupélec, Paris

-OMA’s first scientific building laboratory and technical school, Lab City CentraleSupélec in Paris Saclay, is completed and is completed this September in 2017 for students.
+OMA’s first scientific building laboratory and technical school, Lab City CentraleSupélec in Paris Saclay, was completed in September of 2017.

 OMA’s design is based on an open learning landscape in a transparent box.

-The building is part of a larger urban planning plan, which also encompasses the surrounding area.
-OMA provides a diagonal street, which runs from a future subway station to the nearby Supelec school.
-Also in the new building, this line continues, as the main road.
+The building is part of a larger urban planning scheme, which also encompasses the surrounding area.
+OMA designed a diagonal street, which runs from the future subway station to the nearby Supelec school.
+This line continues in the new building as the main walkway.

-Instead of a classical lab with venues and hallways, “lab city” is conceived as an open landscape, which must stimulate transparency and interaction between the various ranks.
+Instead of a classical lab with venues and hallways, “lab city” is conceived as an open landscape, meant to stimulate transparency and interaction between the various ranks.

 The building is designed as a rectangular low-rise building with a glass roof.
-Only the core, the so-called Forum, has an increase in the form of a stacked volume.
+Only the core, the so-called Forum, has a stacked volume.
 This section contains the atrium and features such as a sports hall and offices.

 A main artery runs through the center of the complex, linking a neighboring technical facility to the location of a future subway station.

 A network of smaller passages connects with this main road, which forms the basis of the city grid.

-Offices, laboratories, a library and a restaurant are designed by this grid, which blocks blocks in different sizes.
-There is also a plaza-like space filled with tables and chairs, an auditorium formed as an amphitheater and a number of elevated terraces.
+Offices, laboratories, a library and a restaurant are designed on this grid, with blocks in different sizes.
+There is also a plaza-like space filled with tables and chairs, an amphitheater style auditorium and a number of elevated terraces.

-The Blocks seats and chairs are designed in collaboration with OMA Architects and are made of brown cognac color.
+The cognac coloured Blocks seats and chairs are designed in collaboration with OMA Architects.

 Realization mid 2017.